 How long is my license valid?

-Concealed handgun licenses are valid for a period of four years from the date of issue, unless the license is suspended or revoked.
+Civilian concealed handgun licenses are valid for a period of four years from the date of issue, unless the license is suspended or revoked.
 There is a refresher requirement at the two year mark.
 Military, LEO, & RLEO are valid for a period of five years from the date of issue.

 Does New Mexico honor any other State’s Concealed Carry Permits?